MahmoudAshraf97/ctc-forced-aligner/README.md

 ### Output

-The alignment results will be saved to a file containing the following information in JSON format:
+The alignment results will be saved to a file (or printed to stdout, depending on args) containing the following information in JSON format:

 - **`text`:** The aligned text.
 - **`segments`:** A list of segments, each containing the start and end time of the corresponding text segment.